tinyhttp/tinyhttp/benchmark/README.md

 ## Benchmarking command

 Results are taken after 1 warm-up run.
-The tool used for results is the following:
+The command used for results is the following:

 ```sh
 node run.mjs
 ```

+`run.mjs` is a script that launches a child process with the app and runs benchmarks against it, recursively, going to the next app in the list.

 ## Information